edlund/linux-microfs/README.md

 ## Linux kernel compatibility

-microfs should work well with the latest Ubuntu release (currently Ubuntu 13.04 "Raring Ringtail", linux 3.8.0), this is mostly because the upstream kernel is such a fast moving target that it requires extra effort to develop against.
+microfs should work well with the latest Ubuntu release (currently Ubuntu 13.10 "Saucy Salamander", linux 3.11.0), this is mostly because the upstream kernel is such a fast moving target that it requires extra effort to develop against.